 The ACCC has released its draft report for its customer loyalty schemes review.
 The review examined consumer and competition issues that are associated with consumer-facing customer loyalty schemes in Australia, including the way in which customer loyalty schemes collect, use and disclose consumer data.
 It includes financial services and insurance loyalty schemes.

-The ACCC is concerned about a range of business practices in the customer loyalty scheme industry which have the potential to cause widespread consumer detriment.
+The ACCC is concerned about a range of business practices in the customer loyalty scheme industry which

 They include loyalty schemes: